Skip top navigation

 Withdrawal Request Procedure:

-1. Review all policies pertaining to non-academic withdrawals.
+1. Review all policies pertaining to non- withdrawal requests above.

-3. Gather your supporting documentation.
-Only written materials and verifiable, third-party documentation will be considered.
+4. Following the above guidance, gather your supporting documentation.
+Only written materials and verifiable, third-party documentation will be considered in support of your request.

-7. Continue attending all classes in which you are officially enrolled and complete the required coursework unless you receive written approval from our office for a withdrawal.
-If permission is granted, you will need to confirm that there are no holds on your record for the withdrawal to be processed.
+8. Continue attending all classes in which you are officially enrolled and complete the required coursework to the best of your ability unless you receive written approval from our office for a course withdrawal.
+If permission is granted, you will need to confirm that there are no holds on your student record for the withdrawal to be processed.

 If you are granted a withdrawal, it will result in a "W" on your permanent record.
-These non-academic withdrawals do not count toward an undergraduate student’s selective withdrawal limits.
+Please note that these withdrawal requests, if approved, do NOT count toward an undergraduate student’s Selective Withdrawal limits (three total during their undergraduate academic career).

 Effects of Withdrawals on Academic Standing: